CleverNucleus/CleverNucleus.github.io/pages/playerex/playerex-1.18.2_faq.md

 Yes, this can be done with a resource pack.
 Textures for compatibility with Vanilla Tweaks [Dark UI](https://vanillatweaks.net/picker/resource-packs/) are available [here](https://github.com/CleverNucleus/PlayerEx/tree/master/img/darkmode).

+## 6. How does the chunk-based experience system work?

+Each chunk (16x16 block area) has three new numbers attached to it: the Experience Negation Factor; the Restorative Force; and the Restorative Force Interval.
+The goal of this system is to fix the problem of mob farms allowing for infinite levels.
+PlayerEx needed something that would limit how much experience players could collect in a given area in a given amount of time i.e., mob farms, whilst also not affecting modded dungeons which also use spawners.

+### 6.1 The Experience Negation Factor

+This value defaults to `1.0` and essentially describes the chance for experience orbs to spawn.
+A value of `1.0` guarantees that experience orbs spawn and a value of `0.0` guarantees that experience orbs do not spawn.

+Everytime an experience orb successfully spawns in a chunk, it multiplies that chunk's Experience Negation Factor by a value that is less than one - in other words, it reduces the chunk's Experience Negation Factor.
+This multiplier (i.e., how rapidly the chance for experience orbs to spawn decreases) is configurable; by default, the configurable multiplier value is `0.95`, but setting it to `1.0` causes this entire experience system to return to vanilla behaviour.

+When the chunk's Experience Negation Factor is reduced to less than `1.0`, the chance for subsequent experience orbs to spawn in that chunk is also reduced.

+### 6.2 The Restorative Force

+This value is a greater-than-one multiplier that acts to bring the chunk's Experience Negation Factor back up to `1.0`.
+Every Restorative Force Interval, the chunk's Experience Negation Factor is multiplied by its Restorative Force.
+This value is also configurable.

+### 6.3 The Restorative Force Interval

+This value is the number of ticks between each Restorative Event.
+A Restorative Event is the term used to describe when a chunk's Experience Negation Factor is increased (multiplied by the Restorative Force).
+It should be noted that 20 ticks is 1 second.
+This value is configurable.

 {% include links.html %}